KennyHuangChina/Skywalk/Docs/Picture.md

 ##
 ### 1. Get picture url
-	[Security]	based on who is asking, some pictures are pulbic, but some pictures are private [Request]
+	[Security]	based on the picture type, some kind of pictures are pulbic, but some pictures are private [Request]
-  		* GET /v1/pic/:id?sid=xxx&size=
+  		* GET /v1/pic/:id
-	  		* sid 			string	// session id, by which server could know who send the request
 	  		* size			int		// picture size, 1 - small; 2 - moderate; 3 - large; 0 or not set means fetch all 3 kind of size
 	[Response]
 		* SUCCESS:200